Safe and Secured

 Typical uses include monitoring:

-- Hard to see or far away areas of your property
+- Hard-to-see or faraway areas of your property

 - Remote buildings like garages, barns, and workshops

 Surveillance cameras can be accessed through your computers, smartphones, and even your tablets.
-They are usually used in this kind of method when you need to stay out of your houses.
+They are usually used in this kind of method when you need to stay out of your house.
 These also watch out for deliveries and other service personnel such as caregivers and landscapers.
 They also monitor the arrival of children after school.
 They can also be used to record any security breaches which could lead to having footage of home burglary or invasion.
-With the help of surveillance cameras, the thieves can be identified and even their vehicles they drove can also be recognized.
+With the help of surveillance cameras, the thieves can be identified and even the vehicles they drove can also be recognized.

 High-decibel Alarm: This is loud enough for your neighbors to hear.
 Home security alarms have different purposes.
 The very first purpose is, of course, to alert the people inside your home that a certain problem occurred.
 The second purpose is they can send off a burglar running while also notifying your neighbors of your situation.

 Yard Sign and Window Stickers: The very first thing that you would think about this is these items might seem like nothing more than marketing tools for alarm companies.
-However, they have important roles for your home security.
+However, they have important roles in your home security.
 When you place such stickers in your front window and have their sign in your front yard, you’re already warning potential burglars that your home is professionally protected and obviously not a wise choice for an attempted robbery.
 This is greatly recommended by security companies since they are effective in conveying this message.